jsdelivrbot/odocs/README.md

 ./gradlew jettyStart #start backend from project root directory npm install && bower install && grunt server # start frontend from src/main/js directory
 ```
+for more details about what is required to build this project see [.travis.yml](.travis.yml)